INTERNATIONAL SCHOOL of PLAY

 Theatre is PLAY

-Our workshop will inhabit the following paradox – technique is lifeless without pleasure and passion, and yet artistic creation often demands the directed perspective of technique to frame our play.
+Our workshop will inhabit the following paradox – technique is lifeless without pleasure and passion, and yet artistic creation often demands the directed perspective of craft to frame our play.
 It is here where we will nourish our poetic urge to tell stories of, and to, the world.

 It is here that we will create theatre.